CalderonJh/CalderonJh/README.md

 - 👋 Hi, I’m Jhon Calderón
-- 👀 I’m interested in nothing really
+- 👀 I’m interested in learning about new technologies and starting new projects.
-- 🌱 I’m currently learning programming, obvi
+- 🌱 I’m currently learning spring 🍃and WebDev in general.
-- 💞️ I’m looking to collaborate on anything, please, I'm hungry
+- 💞️ I’m looking to collaborate on anything, what is there to do?
-- 📫 How to reach me ... why?

 <!---
 CalderonJh/CalderonJh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.